 Mojitos are one of the most refreshing cocktail varieties.
 The combo of mint and lime will awaken your guests’ tastebuds and refresh their palates before they dive into those hors d’oeuvres.
 But you know what it’s missing?
 Something fruity.
 Yes, lime is technically a fruit, but the citrusy flavour could use the help of something sweeter.
 That’s where watermelon comes into play.
 Before serving add in a splash of watermelon juice to give your drinks that extra oomph.

-If you like piña coladas, then this is the signature cocktail you should be serving at your wedding reception.
+If you like piña coladas, then this is the watermelon cocktail you should be serving at your wedding reception.
 Follow a standard piña colada recipe, but before hitting blend add a few chunks of juicy watermelon into the mixture.
 You’ll be left with a batch of creamy pastel pink cocktails that scream summer (and will brighten up your guests’ Insta feeds).

 If you plan on your reception lasting until the wee hours of the morning, your guests may be in need of a little hair of the dog when your post-wedding brunch rolls around.
 We suggest serving everyone’s favourite boozy breakfast drink, mimosas.
 Instead of going with the classic OJ/champagne combo, mix things up by swapping Tropicana for some fresh watermelon juice.
 Add a little wedge of melon on the side of the glass for good measure and you’ve got some pretty little hangover helpers.